 Post-Concussion Syndrome (PCS) can occur with any kind of a head injury.
 One of the most frequent occurrences is after an automotive accident.
-It can also occur with sports injuries, falls, hitting your head on a car door or other object.
-The level of intensity of the syndrome is not necessarily proportional to the severity of the trauma.
+The level of intensity is not necessarily proportional to the severity of the trauma.
 A relatively minor bump on the head can cause significant symptoms.
 Essentially, post-concussion syndrome is a mild form of traumatic brain injury (TBI).

 Post-concussion symptoms can include: